IgLocoXD/Windows-Optimization-Guide/README.md

     4) Finally this will download the ISO with the selected preferences, when the process is finished you can proceed [Booting the system] to install the system.

-3) [Universal Media Creation Tool](https://github.com/AveYo/MediaCreationTool.bat): Universal Media Creation Tool is a script made in Batch and PowerShell that allows you to download any version of windows 10, even the enterprise editions, it's very useful.
+3) [Universal Media Creation Tool](https://github.com/AveYo/MediaCreationTool.bat)🟢✅⭐: Universal Media Creation Tool is a script made in Batch and PowerShell that allows you to download any version of windows 10, even the enterprise editions, it's very useful.
 It also downloads everything from official windows servers, the problem is that like [method 1](#getWin10M1) it uses a download tool which can be a bit more annoying than a direct download.

-4) [Windows Downloader](https://www.heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool): This program not only allows you to download Win10 ISOs but also lets you download Office directly.
-But to be honest I have never used it, I just know it exists.
+4) [Windows Downloader](https://www.heidoc.net/joomla/technology-science/microsoft/67-microsoft-windows-and-office-iso-download-tool)⚫🆓: This program not only allows you to download Win10 ISOs but also lets you download Office directly.

 ---
 ⚠ ***MORE RECENT MORE SLOWER***